crathgeb/crush-ui/docs/componentize.md

 # Component Folder Organization Pattern

+## Componentization Steps

+When componentizing existing components or creating new ones, follow these steps:

+1. **Organize the components according to the specification** - Create/Restructure files to follow the kebab-case folder structure with separate `.types.ts` files
+2. **Add/update all the exports in index.ts files** - Update all barrel export files to include the new/restructured components

+## Overview

 This project follows **Atomic Design** methodology, organizing components into:

 - **atoms/** - Basic building blocks (buttons, inputs, labels, icons)